shobhan-dash/Power-Grid-Inspection/README.md

 # Development of Deep Learning Architectures for Inspection and Monitoring of Power Line Infrastructure
 ### Overview
 This project is a part of our Practise School-I curriculum of BITS Pilani, undertaken by us from May-July 2023 at [CSIR-CEERI](https://ceeri.res.in), Pilani, Rajasthan.
-The project was completed under the guidance of [Dr. Sumeet Saurav](https://ieeexplore.ieee.org/author/37085633251), Senior Scientist, CSIR-CEERI.
+The project was completed under the guidance of [Dr. Sumeet Saurav](https://www.ceeri.res.in/profiles/sumeet-saurav/), Senior Scientist, CSIR-CEERI. ([IEEE Page](https://ieeexplore.ieee.org/author/37085633251))
 <br/>
 The aim of this project is to detect and classify various electrical components in the power grids, localize them, and detect faults and other points of failure.
 The dataset for this project can be found [here](https://github.com/andreluizbvs/PLAD).